 Hurricane Thanksgiving

-Hurricane Thanksgiving Day is a holiday in the United States Virgin Islands that’s observed annually on October 25th.
-Although the name of the holiday seems to imply the ludicrous thought that it’s a day that people pray for hurricanes, it’s actually a holiday that celebrates the end of the hurricane season.
+Hurricane Thanksgiving Day is a holiday in the United States Virgin Islands observed annually on October 25th.
+Although the name of the holiday might imply the ludicrous thought that it is a day when people pray for hurricanes, it is actually a celebration of the end of the hurricane season.

-It’s also a holiday that surprisingly goes back over 296+ years.
-This is before the United States was even a country.
-Today, the holiday is celebrated in much of the same way as a traditional U.S thanksgiving celebration would be held, except with a few caveats.
-Differences include religious ceremonies and the kind of food that’s served.
+It is also a holiday that surprisingly dates back over 296 years, before the United States was even a country.
+Today, the holiday is celebrated much in the same way as a traditional U.S. Thanksgiving celebration, with a few caveats.
+Differences include religious ceremonies and the types of food served.

-This is when Philip Dietrichs led special church services to give thanks to God that his community wasn’t destroyed by a hurricane.
-Back then, Denmark was in control of the islands.
-The holiday has since been observed on an annual basis, even after these Caribbean islands became an organized and unincorporated territory of the U.S.
+This was when Philip Dietrichs led special church services to give thanks to God that his community was not destroyed by a hurricane.
+Back then, Denmark controlled the islands.
+The holiday has been observed on an annual basis ever since, even after these Caribbean islands became an organized and unincorporated territory of the U.S.

 Observing Hurricane Thanksgiving Day

-As is the case with American thanksgiving day celebrations, this holiday is celebrated with food, family, and community.
+As with American Thanksgiving Day celebrations, this holiday is celebrated with food, family, and community.
 Many people enjoy saltfish, rice, peas, and stewed oxtail and/or chicken.
 There are also Johnny cakes, fried plantains, sweet potato casserole, and beans and lentils.

-People also attend religious services on this day that thank God for sparing the community from hurricanes.
-People also use this day to spend time with friends and family or to attend community events.
+People attend religious services on this day to thank God for sparing the community from hurricanes.
+They also use this day to spend time with friends and family or to attend community events.
 On social media, the hashtag #HurricaneThanksgivingDay is used to spread the word about this holiday.